 Starting in ACEv8.4, ACE no longer supports GTK+2.

 GTK+3

-For GTK+3 Linux distros (like RHEL/CentOS7 and later), with the assistance of a system administrator, install a GTK+3 compatible version of WebKit2GTK (not WebKitGTK).
-In RHEL/CentOS, these are expected to be either of the following:
+For GTK+3 Linux distros (like RHEL/CentOS7 and later, SUSE15 and later, and Ubuntu 20.04LTS and later), with the assistance of a system administrator, install a GTK+3 compatible version of WebKit2GTK (not WebKitGTK).